freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 --------------------------------------------------------------

-The majority of adults in the United States now get their news from Facebook or other social media sites like Twitter, so it’s important to regularly remind people via social media posts that SecureDrop is the safest way they can contact your journalists if they have a sensitive tip to share.
-If there’s specific stories you are looking for tips on that may already be in the news, this is a great way of getting added attention to your SecureDrop.
+The majority of adults in the United States now get their news from Facebook or other social media sites like Twitter, so it's important to regularly remind people via social media posts that SecureDrop is the safest way they can contact your journalists if they have a sensitive tip to share.
+If there's specific stories you are looking for tips on that may already be in the news, this is a great way of getting added attention to your SecureDrop.